Vaccinium corymbosum Duke

 More info about Vaccinium corymbosum Duke

-Planting of Vaccinium corymbosum Duke - Dig a hole big and deep about twice the size of the vase.
-Place the plants of Vaccinium corymbosum Duke without putting them too deep.
-Fill the hole with a mixture of earth, universal garden soil of excellent quality and slow release organic fertilizer.
-Cover the plate with about a couple of inches of earth.
-Fill the hole completely with the necessary mixture, applying light pressure all around the plant to compact the soil.
+Planting of Vaccinium corymbosum Duke - Dig a hole about twice as big and deep as the size of the pot.
+Plant the Vaccinium corymbosum Duke plants, without putting them too much deep.
+Fill the hole with a mixture of earth, universal garden soil of excellent quality and fertilizer.
+Cover the clod with about a couple of centimetres earth.
+Fill completely the hole with the needed mixture, applying a light pressure all around the plant, so as to compact the earth and not to leave hollows.

-Irrigation of Vaccinium corymbosum Duke - After planting, abundantly water the Vaccinium corymbosum Duke, especially in the hot months, to compact the ground.
-Then irrigate only when the soil begins to dry, in order to maintain an adequate moisture level at the roots and avoid problems of water stagnation.
+Watering of Vaccinium corymbosum Duke - After having planted them, water generously the Vaccinium corymbosum Duke, plants, especially during the warmer months, to compact the earth.
+Afterwards, keep on watering only when the soil starts to dry, so as to maintain the right humidity level at the roots and to avoid water stagnation problems.

-Pruning of Vaccinium corymbosum Duke - At the time of planting the Vaccinium corymbosum Duke there is no need to perform important pruning.
-If you want to promote a thicker growth it is sufficient to proceed with a slight topping.
-Then proceed with more consistent pruning to give shape and vigor to the plants of Vaccinium corymbosum Duke.
+Pruning of Vaccinium corymbosum Duke - At the moment of planting the Vaccinium corymbosum Duke there is no need for major pruning.
+To encourage a thicker growth, it is enough, if necessary, to go on with a light trimming.
+Afterwards, go on with a more substantial pruning to give shape and strength to the plants of Vaccinium corymbosum Duke.

 Reviews about Vaccinium corymbosum Duke